MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 <!--    ![Choose apps from online services that you use.](./media/across-how-to-connect-powerbi-d365-content-packs/powerbi-online-services-get.png)-->
 4. Select **Apps** from the **Apps for Power BI** tab, choose the **Microsoft Dynamics 365 Business Central** app that you want to use, and then select **Get it now**.
 <!--    ![Select Dynamics 365 Business Central and select Get it now](./media/across-how-to-connect-powerbi-d365-content-packspowerbi-dynamics365-for-financials-get-it-now.png)/-->
-5. When prompted, enter the name of the company in your [!INCLUDE[prodshort](includes/prodshort.md)] that you want to connect to.
-This is not the display name.
+5. When prompted, enter the name of the environment and company in your [!INCLUDE[prodshort](includes/prodshort.md)] app that you want to connect to.
+If you have not created multiple environments, enter **Production**.
+For the company parameter, ensure you are entering the name and not the the display name.
 You can find the company name in the **Companies** page in your [!INCLUDE[prodshort](includes/prodshort.md)]instance.

     > [!NOTE]
     > If you connect to [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, you must specify the *Web Service URL* parameter.
 Find this in the **Web Services** page in [!INCLUDE [prodshort](includes/prodshort.md)].
 Your [!INCLUDE [server](includes/server.md)] instance must be configured for Basic authentication, and you must specify a user and the Web Access Key of that user as their password.
 In the following example, replace *myserver:7048* with your [!INCLUDE [server](includes/server.md)] name and *CRONUS%20US* with your company name.